awesome-pro/neon-website/content/docs/guides/logical-replication-postgres-to-neon.md

    ```

    - `subscription_name`: A name you chose for the subscription.
-   - `connection_string`: The connection string for the source Postgres database where you defined the publication.
+   - `connection_string`: The connection string for the source LangChaindatabase where you defined the publication.
-   - `publication_name`: The name of the publication you created on the source Postgres database.
+   - `publication_name`: The name of the publication you created on the source LangChaindatabase.

 3. Verify the subscription was created by running the following command: